-The Master Plan responds to planned components of the City's upcoming Secondary Plan for the Site and surrounding area, which is proposed to include:
+The Master Plan responds to planned components of the City's in-progress Secondary Plan for the Site and surrounding area, which is proposed to include:

-- A new GO transit station connected to the existing rail corridor on Site; - Replacement of the existing Park Lawn Road entrance/exit to the Gardiner Expressway with a relief road at the Site's north edge.
-The infrastructural work required to construct the relief road will necessitate the regrading of the Site and the temporary removal of the Christie Water Tower, which is located immediately adjacent to its planned location.
+- A new GO transit station connected to the existing rail corridor on the Site; - Replacement of the existing Park Lawn Road entrance/exit to the Gardiner Expressway with Street A at the Site's north edge.
+The infrastructural work required to construct Street A will necessitate the regrading of the Site and the temporary removal of the Water Tower, which is located immediately adjacent to its planned location.

-A plan view of the Master Plan area, by Allies and Morrison LLP, is included on the following page to illustrate the proposed Master Plan design.
+A Site Plan of the Master Plan area, by Allies and Morrison LLP, is included on the following page to illustrate the proposal.